inikep/lzbench/BUILD.md

 - Ubuntu: gcc (versions 7.5 to 14.2) and clang (versions 6.0 to 19), gcc 14.2 (32-bit)
 - MacOS: Apple LLVM version 15.0.0
 - Windows: mingw32-gcc 14.2.0 (32-bit) and mingw64-gcc 14.2.0 (64-bit)
-- Cross-compilation: gcc for ARM (32-bit and 64-bit) and PowerPC (32-bit and 64-bit)
+- Cross-compilation: gcc for ARM (32-bit and 64-bit) and PowerPC (64-bit Little-endian)

 Get the source code